Chest of drawers by Tejo Remy

 Made of paper and wood, when folded up this bookcase is scarcely five inches wide.

-Price: not for sale
+Price: currently not for sale

 Tree trunk bench by Jurgen Bey, 1999